A pop-up appears on my computer screen. I sigh as I read it.

 It’s a woman I work with, ostensibly a peer.

-My mother once suggested that I not say anything about a person if it isn’t nice.
-In this particular case, I can therefore tell you only that the woman in question has a lovely laugh and actively and enthusiastically nods any time her boss speaks.
+My mother once suggested that I not say anything about a person if I’ve nothing nice to contribute.
+In this particular case, I can tell you that this woman has a lovely laugh and also actively and enthusiastically nods any time her boss speaks.

 But I can’t just leave it at that, can I?